The Boyz-n-the Hood: Cover versions

-Red Hot Chili Peppers often covered the song live as an intro jam to their own song, "Special Secret Song Inside" on their 1989-90 Mother's Milk tour.
+Red Hot Chili Peppers often covered the song live as an intro jam to their own song, "Special Secret Song Inside" on their 1989-90 Mother's Milk tour and briefly as an intro to the same song in 1991 on their Blood Sugar Sex Magik tour.
+They would again cover it as an intro jam to their songs "Sir Psycho Sexy" in 1999, "Snow ((Hey Oh))" in 2007, "Suck My Kiss" in 2012 and most recently in 2024 as an intro jam to "Right on Time" and "Me and My Friends.

 In 2004, the song was re-imagined and sampled by rapper Jim Jones on his debut album On My Way to Church.
 His version was called "Certified Gangstas", and featured Bezel and Cam'ron.

 Besides Jim Jones' song there have been many remakes, most notably a cover by alternative rock band Dynamite Hack, which hit #12 on the Billboard Modern Rock Tracks in 2000.
-The last line of this version, "Punk ass trippin in the dead of night", is sung to the tune of The Beatles' "Blackbird": "Blackbird singing in the dead of night".
-However, some of the words, as well as the "Blackbird" melody, were altered for the music video version of the song.

-Hispanic rap group Brownside did a remake to the song called "Vatos in the Barrio".
+Hispanic rap group Brownside did a remake to the song called "Vatos in the Barrio" on their 1999 album Payback.
 The instrumental of the original is remade, and the lyrics are slightly different but keep the main structure of the Eazy-E version.

 Underground Memphis rapper Koopsta Knicca of Three 6 Mafia made his own version called "Back in da Hood".

-Shwayze uses one of the lines from "Boyz-n-the-Hood" in his song "Lost My Mind" on his album Shwayze; the line he uses is "Woke up at about noon just thought that I had to be in Compton Soon".
+Shwayze uses one of the lines from the "Boyz-n-the Hood" remix in his song "Lost My Mind"; the line he uses is "Woke up at about noon just thought that I had to be in Compton soon".

 It is sampled in "Front Back" by UGK (as well as its remix by T.I.), "My 64" by Mike Jones (featuring Bun B, Snoop Dogg and Lil' Eazy-E), "Pojat On Huudeilla" by Eurocrack, "Them Boys Down South" by Big Chance.

 Track 8 (Disc 2) on DJ Screw's album "The Legend" has the same song style as Boyz-n-the-Hood.

-Yelawolf made a song called "Boyz-n-the-Woodz" for his 2008 mixtape, Ball of Flames: the Ballad of Slick Rick E. Bobby.
+Yelawolf made a song called "Boyz in the Woodz" for his 2008 mixtape Ball of Flames: the Ballad of Slick Rick E. Bobby.
 The song interpolates the original chorus but is made to have a "white trash" feel.

 American rapper Megan Thee Stallion sampled the song in her 2020 single "Girls in the Hood".
+Eazy-E's daughters Henree and Ebie Wright both supported the song.